An ectopic pregnancy is a serious condition

 Diagnosis and treatment

 When you call to tell us you have symptoms that may indicate an ectopic pregnancy, we will either recommend that we see you in our office or recommend emergency treatment.
-In the Alliance or Grapevine obgyn office, we normally check your blood pressure and perform a pelvic examination.
+In the Fort Worth or Grapevine ObGyn office, we normally check your blood pressure and perform a pelvic examination.
 We may also order an ultrasound examination and blood work to confirm our diagnosis.

 If the ectopic pregnancy is caught early, we can often treat it with a medication called methotrexate.
 This injected medication stops cell growth, thus ending the pregnancy and allowing the body to absorb the tissue.

 Some ectopic pregnancies require surgical treatment.
 If the fallopian tubes rupture, emergency surgery is necessary.
-If the fertilized egg has implanted in another area of the body, or if the fallopian tube has not ruptured, our Alliance and Grapevine obgyns can perform laparoscopic surgery to remove the ectopic tissue.
+If the fertilized egg has implanted in another area of the body, or if the fallopian tube has not ruptured, our Fort Worth and Grapevine ObGyns can perform laparoscopic surgery to remove the ectopic tissue.

-Women hoping to find a Southlake obgyn often find our Alliance and Grapevine obgyns in the search process.
+Women hoping to find a Southlake ObGyn often find our Fort Worth and Grapevine ObGyns in the search process.
 We are highly experienced and trained physicians and surgeons who help women cope with an ectopic pregnancy.
 Contact us for compassionate, expert care.